INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 | Target type | ISO/TS 19139:2007 Geographic information Metadata XML schema implementation |
 | Dependency | https://inspire.ec.europa.eu/id/ats/metadata/2.0/datasets-and-series (*) |

-(*) NOTE: URI of the Conformance class, not of the requirements class.
+(*) NOTE: URI of the Conformance class, not of the requirements class --> Refer to Chapter 3.1

+-- INCLUDE PICTURE ON DEPENDENCY --

+INCLUDE

 -- INTRODUCTION - STILL VALID? --
 The Resource Locator element of a data set metadata record shall point to the URL where the service can be contacted.